 Sometimes it can be difficult to find a place to get away from the stress of day to day life or even the excitement of a trip to the DC area.
 Full of parks and open space, Prince William & Manassas is a great place to escape.
 There is one place in particular where you can always find some peace and quiet – Prince William Forest Park.
-Located off of I-95, Prince William Forest Park is one of Prince William & Manassas’ best kept secrets, acts as the perfect weekend retreat for the DC area and a peaceful experience for visitors.
+Located off of I-95, Prince William Forest Park is one of Prince William, VA's best-kept secrets.
+It offers the perfect weekend retreat for the DC area and a peaceful experience for visitors.

 Off The Beaten Path

 Many people are unfamiliar with the park, and a lot of those familiar with it don’t know its whole story.
 The park is 16,000 acres making it the largest green space in the DC Metro area and the largest piedmont forest within the National Park Service.
 16,000 acres is difficult to imagine, but if it helps, that makes the park about 1/3 of the size of Washington, DC.
 What does this mean for visitors?
 Not only will you experience beautiful scenery, but you will also be able to find a quiet place to relax and collect your thoughts.

 A Relaxing Environment